01 of 19

 Pork shoulder chops, sometimes sold as pork blade chops, are from the blade roast and are fattier and a bit tougher than other "chops."
 They can still be grilled, broiled, or pan-fried to great effect, especially if marinated or tenderized beforehand, but they can also stand up to longer, slower cooking methods like braising, too.
 Learn more about pork shoulder here.Continue to 5 of 19 below.

 When the ribs on a rib roast (see "roasts" below) are "Frenched" (trimmed of meat), this cut becomes a rack of pork.
 A crown roast of pork is two racks of pork tied into a circular crown, in the middle of which stuffing can be cooked.Continue to 6 of 19 below.

 06 of 19

-Pictured here are a range of boneless cuts that may be referred to as boneless chops or cutlets.
+Pictured here is a range of boneless cuts that may be referred to as boneless chops or cutlets.
 Pork cutlets are usually lean steaks similar to sirloin chops, but meatier and boneless.
 Sometimes medallions cut from a pork tenderloin a cutlet.

-Cutlets are classically pounded thinner, to make them even more tender, dredged in bread crumbs, and pan-fried.
+Cutlets are classically pounded thinner, to make them even more tender, dredged in breadcrumbs, and pan-fried.
 They are delicious that way, but can also be baked or quickly seared in a pan or on a grill to excellent effect.Continue to 7 of 19 below.

 07 of 19